Newpaw/benchmark/README.md

 # LLM Benchmark Tool

-A minimalist Python script to benchmark a Language Model's performance metrics, focusing on latency.
-This tool connects to an OpenAI-compatible endpoint and measures response times across multiple requests.
+A minimalist Python tool to benchmark Language Model (LLM) performance metrics, focusing on latency and statistical analysis.
+This project provides both a command-line interface and a FastAPI-based REST API to benchmark OpenAI-compatible endpoints, measuring response times and providing detailed statistics.

 ## Features

 - Measures latency (response time) with detailed statistical analysis
 - Provides mean, median, standard deviation, and percentile metrics
 - Visualizes results with ASCII histograms in the console
-- Implements proper error handling and retry logic
+- Implements robust error handling and retry logic
 - Configurable parameters for endpoint, API key, model, etc.
+- Exposes a REST API for programmatic benchmarking

 ## Requirements

 - Python 3.11 or higher

+### Dependencies

-- Dependencies:
+- fastapi
 - httpx
+- python-dotenv
+- python-multipart
+- uvicorn

+All dependencies are specified in [pyproject.toml](pyproject.toml).

 ## Installation